Type 1 diabetes

 Also call your doctor if you have:

-Symptoms that your blood sugar is getting too low (feeling weak or tired, trembling, sweating, feeling irritable, having trouble thinking clearly, fast heartbeat, double or blurry vision, feeling uneasy)
+- Symptoms that your blood sugar is getting too low (weakness or fatigue, trembling, sweating, irritability, trouble thinking clearly, fast heartbeat, double or blurry vision, uneasy feeling)

 Type 1 diabetes cannot be prevented.
 There is no screening test for type 1 diabetes in people who have no symptoms.